djog/minecraft_quest/README.md

 ## Roles

-Minecraft Quest is run by a team of volunteers
+Minecraft Quest is run by a team of volunteers.

 ![](pics/team.png)